NCEAS/eml/docs/eml-semantic-annotation-primer.md

 1. **Finding synonymous concepts:** Assume one dataset uses the phrase "carbon dioxide flux" and another dataset "CO2 flux".
 An information system can recognize, through semantic annotation, that these datasets are about the "same" concepts, if the datasets were annotated using the same term identifier for that measurement.
 1. **Disambiguating terms:**  If datasets have been annotated, the system can assist in providing only results relevant for your intended meaning.
-For example, if you are searching for datasets about "litter" (as in "plant litter"). other irrelevant terms also labelled as "litter" (e.g., "garbage" or a "group of animals born together") can be eliminated from your search results.
+For example, if you are searching for datasets about "litter" (as in "plant litter"), other irrelevant terms also labelled as "litter" (e.g., "garbage" or a "group of animals born together") can be eliminated from your search results.
 This is because each distinct type of "litter" would be associated with a different identifier.
 1. **Hierarchical searches:** If you search for datasets containing "carbon flux" measurements, then datasets annotated as having measurements of "carbon dioxide flux" or "CO2 flux" will also be returned, because these are both types of "carbon flux".
 This is possible if the concepts come from a structured vocabulary where "carbon dioxide flux" is lower down in the hierarchy (i.e. is a subclass) of "carbon flux".

 EML 2.2.0 now provides ways to embed references to terms in *[external vocabularies](#external-vocabularies)* (also known as *ontologies*) using HTTP [uniform resource identifiers](#glossary-uri) (or URIs).
 The association of an element in an EML metadata document with that external reference, is a *semantic annotation*.
 By referencing terms from an external vocabulary, one can provide a rigorous, expressive and consistent interpretation of the metadata.
 This is only true, however, if the external vocabulary itself is well-constructed, and expressed in a W3C semantic web language. .
-Since the external reference (or annotation) is to a *controlled vocabulary* or *[ontology](#glossary-ontology)*, the annotation provides a computer-usable [pointer](#glossary-pointer) (the HTTP URI) that [resolves](#glossary-resolve) (and [dereferences](#glossary-dereference)) to a useful description, definition or other relationships for that annotated resource.
-The annotations can be extracted from an EML document, and re-expressed (formally, "serialized") into a Semantic Web language such as RDF or JSON-LD.
+Since the external reference (or annotation) is to a *controlled vocabulary* or *[ontology](#glossary-ontology)*, the annotation provides a computer-usable [pointer](#glossary-pointer) (the HTTP URI) that [resolves](#glossary-resolve) (and [dereferences](#glossary-dereference)) to a useful description, definition or specification of other relationships for that annotated resource.
+Annotations can also be extracted from an EML document, and re-expressed (formally, "serialized") into a Semantic Web language such as RDF or JSON-LD.
 Annotations (also called "assertions" or "triples" in RDF) collectively contribute to a *[knowledge graph](#glossary-knowledge-graph)*, that captures understanding of the relationship of the contents of datasets (as "instances") with the concepts represented by terms in ontologies (as "classes").

 ### Take-home messages